On the Reliability of Cue Conflict and Beyond: Methodology

-\textbf{What constitutes shape and texture in our benchmark?} To address the \hyperref[sec:problem1]{Problem 1}, we define shape and texture based on human perception rather than model heuristics, and generate cues that faithfully capture these characteristics, as shown in \Fref{fig:figure6}a (right).
+To address \hyperref[sec:problem1]{Problem 1}, we define shape and texture based on human perception rather than model heuristics, and generate cues that faithfully capture these characteristics, as shown in \cref{fig:figure6}a (right).

 \textit{Texture} is defined as a pattern that consistently repeats within patches of various image sizes.
 For example, classes like ``honeycomb'' and ``dishrag'' exhibit characteristic textures that remain recognizable even when divided into small patches of different sizes.